zfoo-project/zfoo/README.md

 - [FAQ](./doc/FAQ.md)，There are standard demo display and instructions in the test folder of each project directory, which can be run directly

-- [zfoo video tutorials](./doc/video-tutorial.md)，In the continuous update, it is recommended to watch the hands-on instructional video first.

 - [tank-game-server](https://github.com/zfoo-project/tank-game-server) Online game《The Fight of Tanks》，novice friendly,
   difficulty 2 stars
     - Quick star, tank game entry [tank.zfoo.net](http://tank.zfoo.net)